Orlando Arcia Player Props: Braves vs. Brewers

-Orlando Arcia -- with a slugging percentage of .545 in his past 10 games, including three home runs -- will be in action for the Atlanta Braves versus the Milwaukee Brewers, with Adrian Houser on the hill, on July 22 at 7:15 PM ET.
+On Sunday, Orlando Arcia (.514 slugging percentage in past 10 games, including three home runs) and the Atlanta Braves face the Milwaukee Brewers, whose starting pitcher will be Julio Teheran.
+First pitch is at 2:10 PM ET.

-He hit a home run while going 1-for-3 in his most recent game against the Brewers.
+In his previous game he had a hitless performance (0-for-4) against the Brewers.

 Orlando Arcia Game Info & Props vs. the Brewers